vectara/vectara-docs/www/docs/common-use-cases/semantic-search/custom_dimensions.md

 number is added to their score.

-Negative values decrease the overall score (sometimes called "burying") and postive values increase the overal score (sometimes called "boosting").
+Negative values decrease the overall score (sometimes called "burying") and postive values increase the overall score (sometimes called "boosting").
 A dot product of 0 does not affect the underlying text retrieval score.

 For more information on how scores can be interpreted in general, see the